 In new projects, Dr. Sauermann studies the dynamics of motives and incentives over time, and explores non-traditional innovative institutions such as Crowd Science and Innovation Contests.
 Additional work is underway to gain deeper insights into scientific labor markets and to derive implications for junior scientists, firms, and policy makers.

-Dr. Sauermann's work has been supported by the National Science Foundation, the Kauffman Foundation, a Sloan Foundation Research Program, as well as the Georgia Research Alliance.
-He has published in a wide range of journals including Management Science, Organization Science, Research Policy, and PLoS ONE.
+Dr. Sauermann's work has been funded by the National Science Foundation, the Kauffman Foundation, a Sloan Foundation Research Program, as well as the Georgia Research Alliance.
+He has published in a wide range of journals including Management Science, Organization Science, Research Policy, and PLoS ONE, and he has presented his work at many national and international conferences.
+Dr. Sauermann has also been invited to share his research with policy makers and business executives at meetings of The National Academies and The Conference Board.
 For recent publications and working papers, please visit http://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=1142729.

 Areas of Specialization

 Science and Innovation; Entrepreneurial Strategy; Individual Motives and Incentives